Tuesday, January 17, 2012

 La Bohème

 The second example, also ostensibly comic, occurs soon after Mimi and Rodolphe meet.
 Mimi arrives at her neighbour’s apartment badly chilled, and so he offers to let her warm herself by his stove-pipe.
 There’s a fairly obvious joke here (one Vidor intended, I think, since he gives a lot of screen time to a packing tube and loaf of French bread later on); but that’s not the point of the scene.
-The point is to sexualize Mimi without compromising her character.
-Even covered neck to foot, wearing a shawl, she must still envelope the stove pipe to get all of its heat, and then, turn around to warm her rear.
-And when she does that, arching her back and turning up her face, there’s something a little Garbo-esque about Mimi right then.

-Though Mimi is pursued by a drooling Viscount, who manipulates opera glasses like a probe, she remains above reproach—a more virginal character than I understand her operatic counterpart to have been.
+Though Mimi is pursued by a drooling Viscount, who manipulates his opera glasses like a probe, she remains above reproach—a more virginal character than I understand her operatic counterpart to have been.
 The sexual politics thus simplified, the film can only concern itself with whether Rodolphe and Mimi will find happiness; which, in a film like this, really boils down to whether or not Mimi will die.
 I haven’t seen Gish die very often, but, it should be noted, she can collapse like nobody’s business.

 Where to find La Bohème: